California’s vote to keep Uber drivers as contractors is a blow to the labor movement

 At the heart of this discord over workers’ rights is a debate about American values.
 Do we value cheap services?
 Or do we value good-paying jobs?

-“We went through a set of changes in beliefs in the early ’80s, both the U.K. and the U.S. with Thatcher and Reagan, and we put the country on a course that will—without government intervention—steadily increase the power of capital and reduce the power of labor,” says Sundarajan.
+“We went through a set of changes in beliefs in the early ’80s, both the U.K. and the U.S. with Thatcher and Reagan, and we put the country on a course that will—without government intervention—steadily increase the power of capital and reduce the power of labor,” says Sundararajan.

 America relies on employers to fund key elements of the social safety net, such as healthcare and paid leave.
 Workers have few options for getting sufficient wages, healthcare, and other insurances other than full-time employment.
 For a long time, unions have helped secure those entitlements for workers.
 But the power of labor and unions has been eroding for decades.